tripledio/tripledio.github.io/_posts/2018-05-20-YoungBuck.md

 ### Conclusion

-For a **young buck** this may feel like doing the right thing.
-Working hard, making deadlines, saving the day.
+For a **young buck** it may seem that working hard, making deadlines, saving the day is doing the right thing.
 But seen from a distance it is just another software mess under construction.
 Delivering low quality software and potentially causing a lot of damage to the firm.
 Luckily just like with young cowboys, if they survive the battles after a while they become experienced gunslingers who won't fight a needless fight or get played for a fool.

 **References**